-- (a) On and after 31 May 1995, no person shall cause or allow the emission of NO{\times} from any Industrial Commercial Institutional boiler, fired with natural gas or distillate oil, with a heat input capacity of 50 million BTUs per hour or greater, in excess of the following emission limitations: - 1.
-0.10 lbs per million BTU of heat input

-- 2. 0.12 lbs per million BTU of heat input when operated on distillate oil or liquified petroleum gas (LP) - (b) On and after 31 May 1995, no person shall cause or allow the emission of $\mathrm{NO_x}$ from any Industrial Commercial Institutional boiler, fired with residual oil, with a heat input capacity of 50 million BTUs per hour or greater, unless the boiler is equipped with low $\mathrm{NO_x}$ burners and flue gas recirculation (with a minimum of 10% flue gas recirculation) or equivalent control. - (c) On and after 31 May 1995, no person shall cause or permit the emission of NO_x from any Industrial Commercial Institutional boiler, with a heat input capacity of 1 million BTU per hour or greater, but less than 50 million BTUs per hour, unless the boiler is tuned at least once per year in accordance with the procedure described in Appendix A.
+- (a) On and after 31 May 1995, no person shall cause or allow the emission of NO_x from any Industrial Commercial Institutional boiler, fired with natural gas or distillate oil, with a heat input capacity of 50 million Btu per hour or greater, in excess of the following emission limitations: - 1.
+0.10 lbs per million Btu of actual heat input when operated on natural gas - 2.
+0.12 lbs per million Btu of actual heat input when operated on distillate oil or liquified petroleum gas (LP) - (b) On and after 31 May 1995, no person shall cause or allow the emission of NO_x from any Industrial Commercial Institutional boiler, fired with residual oil, with a heat input capacity of 50 million Btu per hour or greater, unless the boiler is equipped with low NO_x burners and flue gas recirculation (with a minimum of 10% flue gas recirculation) or equivalent control. - (c) On and after 31 May 1995, no person shall cause or permit the emission of NO_x from any Industrial Commercial Institutional boiler, with a heat input capacity of 1 million Btu per hour or greater, but less than 50 million Btu per hour, unless the boiler is tuned at least once every two years in accordance with the procedure described in Appendix A. The tune-up procedure specified in 40 CFR 63.11223 (b)(1) through (7) is an acceptable substitute procedure for the procedure specified in Appendix A.